FrançaisEnglishEspañolItalianoDeutschPortuguêsNederlandsPolski

 Bank declines.
 The issuing bank rejects the charge for fraud risk, velocity limits, or regional restrictions.
 International customers trigger these more often.
 A customer in Brazil paying with a card issued in Germany will sometimes get declined for geographic mismatch.

 3D Secure failures.
 European Strong Customer Authentication (SCA) requires two-factor authentication on many charges.
-If the customer doesn’t complete the 3DS challenge within the timeout window, the payment fails.
-This is particularly painful for recurring billing because the customer isn’t actively on your site when the charge happens.
+If the customer doesn’t complete the 3DS challenge within the timeout window, the billing payment fails.
+This is particularly painful because the customer isn’t actively on your site when the charge happens.

 Network errors.
 Temporary issues between Stripe, the card network, and the issuing bank.
 These usually succeed on retry.

-Dunning is the process of recovering failed recurring payments before the subscription cancels.
+Dunning is the process of recovering failed billing payments before the subscription cancels.
 It’s part automated retry, part customer communication.

 Stripe’s built-in dunning retries failed charges up to 4 times over approximately 3 weeks (configurable in your Stripe dashboard under Billing settings).
 Smart Retries optimizes the timing using payment success probability models.

 In-app banners work even better for active users.
-If a customer logs in while their payment is past due, show a prominent banner with a one-click path to update their payment method.
+If a customer logs in while their billing account is past due, show a prominent banner with a one-click path to update their payment method.
 This converts at a higher rate than email because the customer is already engaged.

-Recovery rates vary, but well-configured dunning recovers 40–70% of initially failed payments (Stripe Revenue Recovery Report, 2024).
+Recovery rates vary, but well-configured dunning recovers 40–70% of initially failed billing payments (Stripe Revenue Recovery Report, 2024).
 The biggest factor is how quickly you notify the customer.
-Charges that get recovered in the first retry attempt have a 65% success rate.
+Charges recovered in the first retry attempt have a 65% success rate.
 By the fourth attempt, it drops below 15%.

 How Billing Affects MRR Accuracy

-Annual-to-monthly normalization is critical.
+Annual-to-monthly normalization is critical for billing accuracy.
 A €588 annual payment should show as €49/month in your MRR, not as a €588 spike in January and zero for the next 11 months.
-Any recurring billing software worth using handles this normalization, but check yours.
+Any billing software worth using handles this normalization, but check yours.
 Wrong MRR math leads to wrong decisions.

 NoNoiseMetrics separates involuntary churn (failed payments) from voluntary churn (cancellations) automatically when you connect Stripe.
 You see exactly how much revenue is at risk from billing failures versus customers who actively chose to leave.